code-shaper/code-shaper-website/docs/getting-started/creating-an-application.md

 export const mockMovies: Array<Movie> = [
   {
-    name: 'The Shawshank Redemption [mock]',
+    name: 'The Shawshank Redemption',
     year: 1994,
     rating: 9.3,
   },
   {
-    name: 'The Godfather [mock]',
+    name: 'The Godfather',
     year: 1972,
     rating: 9.2,
   },
   {
-    name: 'The Godfather: Part II [mock]',
+    name: 'The Godfather: Part II',
     year: 1974,
     rating: 9.0,
   },
   {
-    name: 'The Dark Knight [mock]',
+    name: 'The Dark Knight',
     year: 2008,
     rating: 9.0,
   },
   {
-    name: '12 Angry Men [mock]',
+    name: '12 Angry Men',
     year: 1957,
     rating: 8.9,
   },
   {
-    name: "Schindler's List [mock]",
+    name: "Schindler's List",
     year: 1993,
     rating: 8.9,
   },
   {
-    name: 'The Lord Of The Rings: The Return Of The King [mock]',
+    name: 'The Lord Of The Rings: The Return Of The King',
     year: 2003,
     rating: 8.9,
   },
   {
-    name: 'Pulp Fiction [mock]',
+    name: 'Pulp Fiction',
     year: 1994,
     rating: 8.9,
   },
   {
-    name: 'The Good, The Bad And The Ugly [mock]',
+    name: 'The Good, The Bad And The Ugly',
     year: 1966,
     rating: 8.8,
   },
   {
-    name: 'The Lord Of The Rings: The Fellowship Of The Rings [mock]',
+    name: 'The Lord Of The Rings: The Fellowship Of The Rings',
     year: 2001,
     rating: 8.8,
   },